 You never know when you might need to move rusty stuff; tetanus is the last thing you’d want.
 It would be wise to get tactical gloves with Kevlar lining as they protect from cuts, abrasions, and heat.
 Reinforced knuckles also give that added protection when you’re doing some hard work that involves your hands.

 Parachute cord or paracord is a prepper’s best friend.
 This ain’t a joke.
-We’re in love with this stuff, and we can’t blame you if you are, too.
-It’s a versatile tool useful in an urban survival scenario like medical emergencies where you can use the paracord to secure a splint, a makeshift stretcher, or an improvised tourniquet.
+We’re in love with this stuff, and we don’t blame you if you are, too.
+It’s a versatile tool helpful during medical emergencies where you can use the paracord to secure a splint, a makeshift stretcher, or an improvised tourniquet.

 First Aid Kit

-Hide it in your pocket, slip it into your backpack, a folding knife packs a lot of firepower.
-As much as we wanna look cool wielding a machete Rambo-style, we also want to blend in as much as we possibly can.
+A folding knife packs a lot of firepower and you can easily hide this urban gear in your pocket or slip it into your backpack.
+As much as you wanna look cool wielding a machete Rambo-style, you also want to blend in as much as you can.
 A folding knife?
-Gets the job done as discreetly as it can.
+Gets the job done as discreetly as possible.
 Out of sight, out of mind.

-Scavenging the city when SHTF is a real big possibility.
+Scavenging the city when SHTF is a really big possibility.
 You might even have to get into boarded-up and abandoned buildings and locked rooms.
-A tactical crowbar will help in prying off anything that gets in your way.
-On the off chance that you can’t get your hands on a crowbar, a good alternative would be a multitool shovel as it has parts on it that can help pry things open, too.
+A tactical crowbar will help pry off anything that gets in your way.
+On the off chance you can’t get your hands on a crowbar, a good alternative would be a multitool shovel since it has parts on it that can help pry things open, too.

-The air can be our friend, or it can be our enemy.
+The air can be your friend, or it can be your enemy.
 When it’s the latter, you don’t want to be breathing in the bad stuff.
 A respirator mask like an N95 or N99 should do the trick and protect you for as long as you have it on.

 With duct tape, you can quickly seal off things like food packages and boxes.
 You can even put broken glass back together with it or use it as kindling to start a fire.
-In terms of self-defense, duct tape can also be used as handcuffs should you ever need it.
-It’s a versatile thing to have in your bag and the best part is that it won’t even cost you that much to get one.
+In terms of self-defense, duct tape can also be used as handcuffs should you ever need them.
+It’s a versatile thing to have in your bag, and the best part is that it won’t even cost you that much to get a roll or two.

-You don’t have to fill up your bag with canned goods, packs of pasta, or the whole prepper pantry that you have.
+You don’t have to fill up your bag with canned goods, packs of pasta, or your entire prepper pantry.
 Think about going lightweight with the food that you’re going to have to bring with you.

-Remember, you’re just trying to leave the urban setting to get to your next location so you’ll have a good stock wherever you’re heading.
-Trail mix and energy bars are great choices, while candies can also give you a nice boost of energy.
+Remember, you’re just trying to leave the city to get to your next location, so you’ll have a good stock wherever you’re heading.
+Trail mix and energy bars are great choices, while candy can also give you a nice boost of energy.
 A few MREs can also come in handy, sustaining you for a few days just until you get to where you need to be.